 Here, you can see all of your existing tax rates and how they are configured.
 To create a new tax rate, click the “New Tax Rate” button.

 - Name - Give your new tax rate a meaningful name (like “Taxable US Goods”, for example)

 - Zone - You’ll need to make separate tax rates for each zone you serve, per category.
 Suppose you have a “Clothing” tax category, and you sell to both the US and Europe; you’ll need to make two different tax rates, one for the US zone, and one for the European zone.

 - Rate - The actual percentage amount you are charging.
 8% would be expressed as .08 in this field.

 - Tax Category - The tax category that relates to this tax rate.

 - Included in Price - Check this box if you have already added the cost of tax into the price of the items.

 - Show Rate in Label - When this box is checked, order summaries will include the tax rate, not just the tax amount.

-- Calculator - By default, Spree uses the Default Tax calculator (a simple tax rate times item price adjusted for any promotions) calculation to determine tax.
-If you need something more specific or customized than this, it can be done - you’ll just need to work with your development team to make it happen.
+- Calculator - By default, Spree uses the Default Tax calculator (the calculation being the simple tax rate multiplied by item price, with adjustments made for any promotions) to determine tax.
+If you need something more specific or customized than this, you can work with your development team to make it happen.

 Finally, European stores will benefit from the Tax Settings page.